johannschopplich/nuxt-kql/docs/api/kql.md

 Returns raw KQL query data.
 Uses an internal server route to proxy requests.

-Query responses are cached by default.
+Query responses are cached by default between function calls for the same query based on a calculated hash.

 ## Type Declarations